clairesunstudio/slidev-dataviz/week4.md

 <!-- p67
  “Chart junk” is a term coined by Edward Tufte to refer to elements of a chart or graph that do not add value to the data being presented, but rather serve only to distract or confuse the viewer.
-Leaving behind the distortion in the chartjunk heap at the left yields a calmer view.
+Leaving behind the distortion in the chartjunk heap at the left yields a cleaner view.

 A 3-D View of a Chart That Predicts The Economic Future: The Yield Curve (NYT) -->